Top-rated movers to make your Fayetteville to Cheyenne move easy

 - Cheyenne’s population is about 69% less than Fayetteville.

-- Cheyenne's public transportation has a score of 2 out of 10 versus Fayetteville's higher score of 3.
+- Cheyenne’s public transportation score of 2 out of 10 is lower than Fayetteville’s score of 3.

 - Cheyenne is more walkable than Fayetteville with a score of 36 out of 100 vs Fayetteville’s 21 out of 100.

 - With a score of 49 out of 100, Cheyenne is more bike-friendly than Fayetteville, which has a score of 30 out of 100.
-The higher a city's score, the more suited they are to safely accommodating cyclists.
+The higher a city’s score, the more suited it is to safely accommodating cyclists.

 - Cheyenne’s crime rate is higher than Fayetteville with a score of 19.85 compared to Fayetteville’s 6.0.
 This means that Cheyenne neighborhoods are safer than 19.85% of all U.S. neighborhoods, and Fayetteville neighborhoods are safer than 6.0%.